Thrills on Russian ice, Ukraine athlete leaves in protest

-Seventeen-year-old Sotnikova was second going into the free skating program, and whipped the partisan crowd into a frenzy with an energy-sapping routine.
+Seventeen-year-old Sotnikova was second going into the free skating programme, and whipped the partisan crowd into a frenzy with an energy-sapping routine.

 The result left many neutrals scratching their heads about what exactly the judges saw, or did not see, as the Russian was the only one of the top three athletes to have a snatched landing at the end of a combination jump.